Mortiniera/Fake_News/README.md

 # Dataset
 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.

-We used two data sets :  The LIAR and IRA datasets.
+We use two data sets :  The LIAR and IRA datasets.

 - LIAR Data set :
 10269 human labeled short statements s from POLITIFACT.COM’s API.